Jiahao Zhan 「詹佳豪」

 | Github |

 I am a junior at Fudan University, majoring in Artificial Intelligence.
-I am also a research intern at Shanghai Qi Zhi Institute advised by Hang Zhao .
-Previously, I worked with Dequan Wang at Shanghai AI Lab.
+I am currently a research intern in Stanford Vision and Learning (SVL) Lab advised by Jiajun Wu.
+Before that, I conducted research with Qifeng Chen at Visual Intelligence Lab of Hong Kong University of Science and Technology.
+I also worked as a research intern at Shanghai Qi Zhi Institute advised by Hang Zhao and with Dequan Wang at Shanghai AI Lab.

 Publications